 Bandipur National Park is located in the Chamarajanagar district of Karnataka –a South Indian state.
 Gifted with a reasonable climate and varied geographical characteristics, the park maintains an extraordinary diversity of flora and fauna, creating Bandipur absolute heaven for various wildlife.

-In 1973, the park turned one of India’s first tiger reserves.
+In 1973, the park turned into one of India’s first tiger reserves.
 In 1974, Bandipur was declared a National Park.
-Bandipur has a very special place in the efforts of India to natural preservation.
+Bandipur has a very special place in the efforts of India for natural preservation.
 It was the reserved hunting ground of the royal family of Voodiyar.
-In 1930, it was named as Venugopal Wildlife Park.
+In 1930, it was named Venugopal Wildlife Park.

-Bandipur was extended in 1941 to connect the Nagarhole National Park that set towards the park’s northern border.
+Bandipur was extended in 1941 to connect the Nagarhole National Park which is set towards the park’s northern border.
 Mudumalai and Wayanad Sanctuaries position towards Bandipur’s southern boundary in two different states of Tamilnadu and Kerala correspondingly.

-The whole region now comprises the huge Nilgiri Biosphere Reserve, which is India’s one of the widest areas of protected jungles.
+The whole region now comprises the huge Nilgiri Biosphere Reserve, which is India’s one of the widest area of protected jungles.